 Catagen Phase

-Known as the “transition phase,” the catagen phase can last around 2-3 weeks.
-Hair stops growing and becomes detached from the base of the follicle.
+Known as the “transition phase,” the catagen phase is short-lived, lasting only a few weeks.
 This phase is a brief transition period where the hair strand stops growing, and the follicle undergoes changes to prepare for the resting phase.
-Usually, only 1-2% of hair follicles are in this phase simultaneously.
+This process creates a white node at the end of the hair that can be seen later when hair has fallen out.
+Usually, only about 1% of hair follicles are in this phase simultaneously.2,4

 Telogen Phase

-Known as the “resting phase,” the telogen phase can last for 3-4 months.
-During this phase, the transformed hair follicle no longer receives the nutrients it needs to grow hair.
-The hair strand remains in the follicle but becomes detached from the skin.
+Known as the “resting phase,” the telogen phase typically lasts about 3 months.
+During this phase, the hair strand is fully formed and no longer able to grow, but remains anchored in the hair follicle.
 Typically, 10-15% of hair follicles are in this resting phase at any given time.
-Stress can cause the hair follicles to prematurely enter this phase, leading to shedding.
+Stressors can cause hair follicles to prematurely enter this phase, leading to more shedding than usual.2

 Exogen Phase

-How does the hair growth cycle lead to hair thinning?
+How can disruptions to the hair growth cycle lead to hair thinning?

 Hair follicles are micro-organs, and much like any other organ, they are directly and indirectly impacted by the interconnected systems in the body.
 Changes in any of these systems—whether triggered by stress, hormones, aging, lifestyle, nutrition, or metabolism—can affect the hair growth cycle.
-Imbalances in the body can signal the hair follicle to prematurely stop growing, resulting in shedding, as well as shorten the growth phase, delay new growth, and cause hairs to prematurely enter the telogen (resting) phase, where hair sheds more easily.
+Imbalances in the body can signal the hair follicle to prematurely stop growing, resulting in a shortening of the growth phase, premature shedding, and delayed new growth.
+If enough hair prematurely enters the shedding phase without the normal balance of new growth, hair shedding above the normal rate can start to occur and visually appear as hair thinning.1

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.